My Home and Alphabet group ‘GMUBH’

 - There should be no chorus answers.

-Key knowledge the child will acquire: Children learn about their home.
+Key knowledge the child will acquire: Children learn to talk about their home.

 Refer to the ‘LSRW’ Adaptation and Strategies given in the Main page of My Home and Alphabet group ‘GMUBH’ if there are any neuro-diverse children in the class.